 Many recreational activities can be enjoyed in the area, from boating, fishing and swimming, to picnicking, hiking and mountain biking.

-Picnic area will be closed in mid-to-late July due to requirements related to the Ruskin Dam and Powerhouse Upgrade Project.
+The Ruskin picnic area is closed due to activities of the Ruskin Dam and Powerhouse Upgrade Project.
 The project will be underway through 2018.
 Parking, picnic tables and pit toilets at the Ruskin recreation area will be closed throughout construction.

-Need directions?
-View a map of BC Hydro recreation areas and get directions to the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch and the Stave Lake Reservoir Lodge and Campsite, all of which are about 60 kilometres east of Vancouver.
+About 60 km east of Vancouver, you can find the Hayward Lake reservoir recreation area, the Power House at Stave Falls Visitor Centre, the Stave Lake boat launch and the Stave Lake Reservoir Lodge and Campsite.

 - Deposit all refuse in the containers provided.